Codecademy/docs/content/sql/concepts/wildcards/wildcards.md

   - 'paths/design-databases-with-postgresql'
 ---

-Wildcards are special characters that are used in SQL to represent one or more arbitrary characters.
-They allow flexibility in matching string values using the LIKE operator.
+Wildcards are special characters used in SQL to represent one or more arbitrary characters.

 There are two wildcards generally recognized across SQL implementations: